Vaa3D/vaa3d_tools/hackathon/mBrainAligner/doc/Image_reg_pipeline_win.md

   </center>

-5. In this dialog, choose marker file (that is, the marker  saved in the fourth step), and the image to be warpped (“examples/subject/fMOST_18458_raw.v3draw”), and the output file name.
-Then click `OK`.
+5. In this dialog, choose marker file (the marker saved in the fourth step), and the image to be warpped (“examples/subject/fMOST_18458_raw.v3draw”), and the output file name.
+Then click `OK`. **TIP** The non-rigid registration can also be realized by choosing `warp mode` as `TPS`, however, it is not necessary in our pipeline since the local registraion module can do it much better.

 **Step 4: Local registration**